Expanding Your Business in Bruce County

 I believe that part of my success is due in part to the fact that this is a family business with the involvement and support of my partner and sons.
 Just because you are small doesn’t mean you have to dream small.
 It takes a lot of hard work, ambition and determination to build and expand a business.

-Todd discusses how he has built and expand a successful candy business in Bruce County.
+Todd discusses how he has built and expanded a successful candy business in Bruce County.

 In 2006 I found myself 46 years old and unemployed.
 I had recently worked as a candy maker so thought I would look into starting my own business.
 With the help of the Self Employment Benefit program, I was able to build a business plan and launch Northern Confections in downtown Wiarton.